lorenzo-stoakes/linux-vm-notes/funcs/page-table-flag-funcs.md

   still actually present when this happens.

-The `_PAGE_PROTNONE` and `_PAGE_PSE` flags seem only to be meaningful at the PMD level when the PTE is a huge page (i.e. 2MiB in x86-64), which seems only to be the case when either [transparent huge pages][transhuge] or the [device mapper][device-mapper] are in use.
+The `_PAGE_PROTNONE` and `_PAGE_PSE` flags seem only to be meaningful at the PMD level when it refers to a huge page (i.e. 2MiB in x86-64), which seems only to be the case when either [transparent huge pages][transhuge] or the [device mapper][device-mapper] are in use.

 #### Arguments